passionroro/passionroro/README.md

 # Projects

 I've made a little site to help you visualize my projects, i hope it's still up !
-Check it out [here](https://passionroro.github.io/)
+Check it out [here](https://passionroro.github.io/) (it's really cool you should check it out I'm serious)

 ## School projects

 I learned programming by project.
-There are about 20 projects, but these are the most important to me :
+There are about **20 projects**, but these are the most important to me :

+> [ft_malcolm](https://github.com/passionroro/42cursus-ft_malcolm) : creating a man-in-the-middle attack

 > [transcendence](https://github.com/passionroro/transcendence-pub) : creating a single page application to play pong !